-economies.
-Although this phenomenon has been ongoing for more than 40 years, the 2008 financial crisis exacerbated this process.
+this phenomenon has been ongoing for more than 40 years, the 2008 financial crisis exacerbated this process.
 RA models offer a significant benefit as they can be potentially solved analytically.
-Consequently, they do not require extensive time when solved using computer software.
-This advantage was particularly crucial in the past due to limited computing power.
-However, it is important to note that the RA assumption is an extreme simplification.
-This simplification becomes even more stringent when a larger proportion of households fall under the "Hand-to-Mouth" (HtM) category.
-In this scenario, households predominantly consume their income without the ability to save, which is a characteristic often associated with increasing inequality.
+However, it is important to note that the RA assumption is an extreme simplification, which becomes even more stringent when a larger proportion of households fall under the "Hand-to-Mouth" (HtM) category.
 To address this issue, more complex models are necessary.
 A favorable trade-off can be found in the form of Two-Agents New Keynesian (TANK) models.
 These models incorporate two distinct types of households: HtM and non-HtM.
 This approach maintains a relatively straightforward model while still yielding significant implications for overall economic dynamics and the transmission of monetary policy.
 Nonetheless, it is important to note that these models do not permit an analysis of changes in the distribution of household wealth.
 In contrast, full-fledged Heterogeneous Agents New Keynesian (HANK) models encompass multiple households that exhibit varying consumption and saving behaviors.
-These models allow for the matching of wealth distribution moments, which turn out to be relevant for explaining the consequences of aggregate shocks.

 The other area of interest pertains to exploring amplification mechanisms within theoretical frameworks that could account for significant fluctuations in variables, even following a moderate aggregate shock.
-A prevalent assumption in conventional Real Business Cycle (RBC) and New Keynesian (NK) models is the notion of a frictionless economy, where financial intermediaries are almost nonexistent or simply transfer liquidity without impediments, ensuring that funds consistently reach individuals capable of optimizing their returns.
+A prevalent assumption in conventional Real Business Cycle (RBC) and NK models is the notion of a frictionless economy, where financial intermediaries are almost nonexistent or simply transfer liquidity without impediments, ensuring that funds consistently reach individuals capable of optimizing their returns.
 Despite their relative simplicity, these models have proven to be effective in approximating historical business cycle statistics.
 However, they often fall short in explaining the magnitude and persistence of aggregate shock effects.
 The assumption of perfectly functioning financial markets, while convenient, is not realistic, particularly during times of financial crisis and credit rationing.
 The emergence of theories concerning imperfect financial markets can be traced back nearly a century ago (e.g., Fisher, 1933), in the aftermath of another disruptive financial crisis, the 1929 stock market crash.
 Although models capable of elucidating such dynamics have been formulated since the 1970s (e.g., Akerlof, 1970), they may not have garnered sufficient attention: until the advent of the Great Recession, financial crises were considered either relics of the past or primarily afflicting underdeveloped economies.
 However, since 2008, an increasing number of scholars have reevaluated the significance of financial frictions.
 They have sought to integrate existing mechanisms and introduce novel model features that could more effectively explain how a relatively minor disturbance can give rise to profound and enduring effects.